Personal Data Exposure Report — Privacy Operations Intelligence

 {"firstName": "Sarah","lastName": "Chen","state": "CA","email": "sarah.chen@client-domain.com","braveApiKey": "BSA_your_brave_key_here","proxyConfiguration": { "useApifyProxy": true, "apifyProxyGroups": ["RESIDENTIAL"] }}

 The combination of state + email + Brave key + residential proxy gives the broadest, most accurate coverage.
-For high-volume monitoring runs where breach data isn't critical, you can drop the HIBP key and the email — this trims roughly 30 seconds per scan.
+For high-volume monitoring runs where breach data isn't critical, you can drop the HIBP key and the email, which trims roughly 30 seconds per scan.

 Output example